Tallinn… I have to admit, I did not know much about the capital of Estonia before visiting it.

 Tallinn is so close, that I could not miss the chance!
 I bought a (very inexpensive) bus ticket and in 6 hours I was already in the Old Town of Tallinn.

-While the city has only 400 000 inhabitants (not that much for a capital), it has countless points of interest!
+While the city has only around 400,000 inhabitants (not that many for a capital), it has countless points of interest!

 I ended up staying for almost a week, thus, I had the chance to discover and compare what is worth doing and visiting and what is not.

-That is why here in this article I have carefully chosen only the places that I highly recommend visiting and wrote a mini-guide of everything you should know about Tallinn, Estonia
+That is why here in this article I have carefully chosen only the places that I highly recommend visiting and wrote this Tallinn travel guide including 5 must-do things.

 Are you ready?!
 Let’s begin now!